 7-27-17 Nelson County Times.
 Letter to Editor by Marilyn Shifflett: ACP backers should get the facts.
 “While I deeply respect the pride Pete Wood and Jason Tolbert take in the work they have done, I feel obligated to clarify some of their statements.
 Wood suggests that residents not listen to everything they hear, but rather become acquainted with the parameters.
 I can assure him that residents have read thousands of pages submitted by Dominion on behalf of the Atlantic Coast Pipeline, and we are up to speed with the incomplete and inaccurate information submitted by this applicant.
 As an example of thousands of errors uncovered; three years into this project, the filings still do not contain accurate information about primary roads through Nelson County.
 Routes 6 and 151 are not mentioned.
 Instead, the filings cite the daily traffic counts for U.S. 60 listed as a primary road through our county.”
 The letter goes on to discuss the major spills and household water contamination of two east coast pipelines currently under construction as examples of what to expect.

 7-27-17 Nelson County TImes.
 Letter to the Editor by Jim Bolton: Real estate values and the ACP.
 “Despite what Dominion has consistently maintained, a recent survey of local real estate agents serving the Wintergreen market has revealed that property values have fallen by a factor of 10 percent or more over a 16-month period following the announcement that the route of the Atlantic Coast Pipeline would directly impact the resort community.
 In some individual cases the decline has reportedly been even steeper.
 Meanwhile, property values of other areas in Virginia far enough away to remain unaffected by the project have risen as much as 5.4 percent over the same period.
-It has even been recently reported that agents in other areas of the Commonwealth have begun to steer clients away from Nelson County as a whole — perhaps not surprising as buyers who might be interested in purchasing property in a scenic, pristine and safe rural community on which to vacation, retire, or settle and raise a family, might well shy away from pipeline-affected areas.”
+It has even been recently reported that agents in other areas of the Commonwealth have begun to steer clients away from Nelson County as a whole – perhaps not surprising as buyers who might be interested in purchasing property in a scenic, pristine and safe rural community on which to vacation, retire, or settle and raise a family, might well shy away from pipeline-affected areas.”
+Whilst not stated in the letter, the same argument can be made for those who would also buy property in the region for rental investment purposes, as their cap rate will be affected by such fall in value.
+The Roofstock guide on cap rate explains how this would work in a general sense, and can be used to gain better understanding of this situation.
 The letter goes on to discuss the significant loss to the county in tax revenues from drops in real estate values, with Dominion;s estimated revenue to the county falling short of the tax revenue lost.

 7-26-17 ThinkProgress.
 This massive natural gas pipeline will run right through Native American communities: Dominion’s Atlantic Coast Pipeline disproportionately affects Native communities.
 “The decision to proceed with building the Dakota Access pipeline on a path opposed by Native Americans highlighted how federal and state government agencies are accustomed to ignoring or downplaying the concerns of indigenous populations.
 Now, a similar scenario is playing out in Virginia and North Carolina, where Native Americans are urging federal, state, and local officials to listen to their concerns about the 600-mile Atlantic Coast Pipeline, a pipeline system that would transport fracked gas from West Virginia into Virginia and North Carolina.
 Native Americans ‘didn’t have opportunities to learn how the route was chosen or to provide input on bodies of water or specific landscapes that their tribes consider sacred and that they might have problems with a pipeline passing through,’ Ryan Emanuel, a member of the Lumbee Tribe of North Carolina who serves on the environmental justice committee of the North Carolina Commission of Indian Affairs, told ThinkProgress.
 About 30,000, or 13 percent, of the people who live within one mile of the proposed route of the pipeline in North Carolina are Native American, even though Native Americans represent only 1.2 percent of the state’s total population.”